-For discovery disputes involving third parties (usually under Federal Rule of Civil Procedure 45), the parties must try to use these procedures and at least must meet and confer (if possible) in person or by videoconference for any dispute.
-If they cannot agree to these procedures, then the moving party must file a noticed motion under the local rules and include in the notice a statement about its compliance with these procedures.
+For discovery disputes involving third parties (usually under Federal Rule of Civil Procedure

+45), the parties may (but do not have to) use these procedures and in any event must confer in person if possible or at least by videoconference for any dispute.
+If the parties do not agree to these procedures, then the moving party must file a noticed motion under the local rules and include in the notice a statement about its compliance with these procedures.